-Maybe one generation keep secrets and the next generation tells them, releasing the pressure and breaking the curse of secrets that leave family asking, Why didn’t she think she could tell us that?
+Maybe one generation keeps secrets and the next generation tells them, releasing the pressure and breaking the curse of secrets that leave family asking, Why didn’t she think she could tell us that?
 In Myerson’s case, the secrets were big, the pressure intense and the ending as cruel as the long life.

 This is the Ugly Daughter’s third run and third theater.
 It’s a tour de force for Grant, whose passion and pathos are evident throughout.
 And the technical side of things is masterful, including direction by Eve Brandstein, scenic design by Elisa Schaefer, lighting by Ian James, projections and sound design by Tom Jones, original music by Mark Adler, and the pitch-perfect voice of Myerson, Monica Piper.

 Miss America’s Ugly Daughter is playing at the Edgemar Center for the Arts, 2437 Main Street in Santa Monica, through August 4.
 Show times are Fridays and Saturdays at 8:00pm, Sundays at 4:00pm.
 Tickets are $40, $20 for seniors.
 Parking is $6 in the adjacent lot.
 For more information and to purchase tickets, call (323) 285-2078 or visit MissAmericasUglyDaughter.com.